NLPxL2Korean/UD-KSL/docs/ud/ud-des/nsubj.md

 ## nsubj: Nominal subject

 ### Definition
-`nsubj` refers to a nominal subject that serves as the agent or experiencer of the action or state described by the predicate.
+`nsubj` refers to the nominal subject, one of the core arguments that serves as the agent or experiencer of the action or state described by the predicate.

 ---